mckicylja/how-to-launch-memecoin-solana/README.md

 Free and open-source software for creating and managing your token on the Solana blockchain with comprehensive options.

-# 🔋 Under the Hood

-+ Language: Rust
-+ Compiled: Native '.exe' (Windows)
-+ Frameworks/Libraries: `solana-program`/`spl-token`/`raydium-amm-v4`

-## 📚 Documentation

-Complete usage guides and tutorials will be available soon in the [Wiki](https://github.com/mckicylja/how-to-launch-memecoin-solana/wiki)

-# 🛑 Disclaimer

-This tool is for educational purposes only.
-Use responsibly.
-Enjoy experimenting with your creations.

 # Features

 + Token name customization